 The theater, designed by architect Thomas W. Lamb in 1926, holds unforgettable events thanks to its expansive rooms, vintage charm, and state-of-the-art production equipment.
 The Cap, as the Port Chester music venue is commonly known, covers all the bases, offering private concerts, educational workshops, and holiday parties.

 “One of the most special things about the theater is, while our capacity is 2000, everything feels very intimate in the space,” says Schmalholz.

 Prior to joining the Cap, Schmalholz previously worked in the music industry at VH1.
 Eventually she and her husband, Jay, found themselves in Armonk, where she shifted her career.
 She and her friend started an event-planning company where, for a decade, they coordinated creative celebrations.

-Schmalholz went on to do special-events work at Grand Prix in Mount Kisco and arranged winter events at New York Botanical Garden, ultimately bringing her production skills to the Cap.
+She then went on to do special events work at Grand Prix in Mount Kisco and arranged winter events at New York Botanical Garden before ultimately bringing her production skills to the Cap.
 For Schmalholz, the Cap represents the perfect intersection of her expertise and passion, designing and executing tailor-made events for clients of various stripes.

 “The Cap is where my worlds come together,” she declares.
-“This is where my music world and my events world all of sudden combine.”
+“This is where my music world and my events world all of a sudden combine.”